Pick Your Provider: Why Some Shops Choose Credit Union-Only Core Processors

 The credit union worked closely with a consultant to narrow down its list of potential new providers, taking a close look at Flex, CU*Answers, and CU-Interface.

-“After seeing demos of each, we ruled out CU*Answers right away, as everyone felt their platform seemed clunky and antiquated,” he says.
+“After seeing demos of each, we ruled out CU*Answers right away, as the entire team felt that the other two vendors were a better fit and offered more efficiencies,” he says.
 “We really liked Flex but had some reservations after a site visit with another credit union.
 We had two site visits for CU-Interface and their mPowered platform, and after those the choice was clear.”

 Empen says the switch to CU-Interface has helped with automation, making the credit union’s back office more efficient.
 For example, ACH processing and returns take significantly less time.